Submit plan for 'permanent solution' in Hills, Mamata tells leaders in north Bengal | Politics

 ''Everywhere, there is a three-tier panchayat system, here it is a two-tier one.
 The Constitution needs to be amended.
 We will take it up...
 We will see what can be done about it.

-''After the COVID-19 situation improves, a new voters' list will be made and elections to GTA and panchayats will be held subsequently,'' she added.
+''After the COVID-19 situation improves, a new voters' list will be made and elections to GTA and panchayats will be held subsequently,'' she maintained.

+Banerjee, during the meeting, further said that drinking water would soon be supplied through piped lines to all households in the Hills.
+Describing the Hills as a mine of opportunities and investments, the CM advised locals to package water from natural resources in bottles.

+''Local youth should be employed for the work being undertaken here.
+This will address the issue of unemployment and people will get jobs without having to move elsewhere,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)